goshippo/about-us/antipattern.md

 ![stress](rsrcs/stress.jpg)

 Here's a list of behavior warning signs to show that the company is not supporting you.
 We've found that once you get to these behaviors, its very hard to get out.
-As leadership, it's `our job` to make sure you don't get here and if you do, we're committed to work with you to make it better.
+As leadership, it's `our job` to make sure you don't get here and if you do, we're committed to working with you to make it better.

 ### Lack of Safety